dxa4481/AttackingAndDefendingTheGCPMetadataAPI/README.md

 In GKE, the GCP Kubernetes offering, the nodes that power your cluster are just standard GCP VM's you can view in your project.
 This means, again they are given the default service account with project editor.

-Unlike Cloud Functions, VM's have something called _scopes_ that limit which API's the service account can access, regardless of the service account's permissons.
+Unlike Cloud Functions, VM's have something called _scopes_ that limit which API's the service account can access, regardless of the service account's permissions.
 By default this is the scope applied to VM's:

 <img src="https://i.imgur.com/g3moLzt.png" width="400">